albill/albill.github.com/_posts/2004-05-14-thor-and-loki-as-roommates.markdown

 ---
+author: admin
+date: '2004-05-14 12:50:00'
 layout: post
+slug: thor-and-loki-as-roommates
+status: publish
 title: Thor and Loki as Roommates
-published: true
-meta: {}

-tags:
+wordpress_id: '107'
+categories:
 - Humor
-type: post
-status: publish
 ---
 This has been making the rounds today...